HasanNofal/django-tutorial/README.md

 ```
 http://127.0.0.1:8000/polls/
 ```
-7- Make a vote
+7- Make a vote and view the result
-8- View the result